Better yet, where’s the beef from?

 Our beef is the signature product of Ridgefield Farm in Brasstown North Carolina – so far west, it’s almost in Tennessee.
 The town of Brasstown is situated south-southeast of Murphy, which is the county seat of Cherokee County, North Carolina’s westernmost county, and is about 100 miles due east of Chattanooga Tennessee.

 Ridgefield Farm “was established in 1954 by E.J. and Genevieve Whitmire.
 He was a high school Ag Teacher and she was a high school biology teacher and guidance counselor.
 The farm has been recognized for its sustainable farming and forestry practices by the State of North Carolina and the National Cattlemen’s Beef Association.
 In 2006, the Whitmire Family placed 867 acres of its 1023 acre farm into a conservation easement to ensure that the land would always remain in agricultural use.”

 The picture of proprietor Steve Whitmire conjures up a character from TV’s Gunsmoke series.
 These are real cattle people in our own backyard, and his family has been in farming and cattle since the 1700s.
 That’s a real commitment and legacy and must be born of a love of the land and the work or they would have fled to more comfortable environs long ago.

-We’re fortunate to have opportunities to source our food – no just from local sources, but local sources with deep ties to our area and a commitment to sustainable practices.
+We’re fortunate to have opportunities to source our food – not just from local sources, but from local sources with deep ties to our area and a commitment to sustainable practices.
 So join us for dinner on a Friday and comfort your body with real nutrition from our Western North Carolina brothers and sisters.
 You’ll never have to wonder “where’s the beef!”